 Some urbanisations are anti rejas, because they think they are a bit of an eye sore.
 Whether or not you agree with this, you must check with the community or the property company before you consider installing them.

 Where there’s a Will there’s a Way

 An unfortunate truth of life is that where there’s a will, there’s a way.
-If a burglar has got his heart set in breaking into your property he probably will.
+If a burglar has got their heart set on breaking into your property they probably will.
 The only thing you can do is make the deterrent as visible and as threatening as possible.
 The quality of locks here in Spain is not as good as those back in the UK, so you should make sure that you install plenty of them.
 The more overtly difficult you make for the would-be burglar, the greater the chance that he will target someone else’s property that is less secure than yours.